The Singles Network Ministries

 6. Dating and courtship have changed.

-7. Single parenting numbers have gone up while divorce has gone down (due to people not marrying).
+7. Single-parenting numbers have gone up while divorce has gone down (due to people not marrying).

 8. Blended Families are on the rise.

-We have seen a considerable increase of 2nd and 3rd marriages that include blending families.
+We have seen a considerable increase of 2nd and 3rd marriages that include blended families.
 Without a singles ministry, a pastor who can guide this process, many of these 2nd and 3rd marriages are a struggle.
 I am very thankful to leaders such as Ron Deal and Laura Petheridge, who have excellent resources to help.

 9. Singles are not members of just one church.